cstainbrook/Corn-Futures-Capstone/README.md

 # Summary
 Going into the project, I had two main goals:
-* predict the direction of the price movement to lend farmers confidence for hedging their crop production
+* Predict the direction of the price movement to lend farmers confidence for hedging their crop production
-* develop a model that would earn acceptable investment returns for traders
+* Develop a model that would earn acceptable investment returns for traders

+To achieve these objectives, I developed several neural networks, which relied on market data as inputs.
+While I largely accomplished my goal of predicting direction, investment returns would be substandard for all but those with a very low cost of capital.